nicolemk12/Fanpage-Studio-Ghibli/README.md

 - **User Background**: Users can indicate if they grew up watching anime through radio buttons.
 - **Feedback Section**: A textarea for users to share their thoughts and experiences related to Ghibli films.
 - **Email Subscription**: Users can subscribe to a newsletter by providing their email.
+- **Dynamic Image Changes**: Users can click on images to toggle between different visuals representing the films.
 - **Validation**: The form includes client-side validation to ensure required fields are filled out.

 ## Technologies Used